Need Help? Give us a call.

 Most often, business owners perform common size analysis on their income statements.
 This is likely because business owners simply review their P&L statements more frequently than they do other financial statements in their arsenals.

 But you can perform this analysis on your entire income statement, too.
 Doing so will help you see at a glance which expenses take up the largest percentage of your revenue.
 Knowing this percentage, you can then create metrics to track and increase your financial performance, both vertically and horizontally.
+Here’s an example of a common size income statement, done on a vertical basis and horizontal basis (since the percentages for two years can be compared).

-Conducting a common size balance sheet analysis can let you quickly see how your assets and liabilities (or debts) stack up.
+Conducting a common size balance sheet analysis can let you quickly see how your assets and liabilities stack up.
 Ideally, you want a low liability-to-asset ratio, as this indicates you will be able to easily pay your business’s obligations.

 This low ratio is favorable especially if you’re applying for a business loan, since lenders want to be assured that you’re financially solvent enough to take on and repay additional debt.